 Cut another disk for the stage from thin cardboard or an index card.
 Diameter should be about 5 mm less than inside diameter of housing.
 Ream center holes of stage, P1 and P2 to accept nylon insulator shaft.
-Lightly sand disk surfaces until smooth.
+Sand disk surfaces until smooth.
 Push an insulator shaft firmly through center holes until flange rests on disk.

 Step 3: HV Source

 Cut 2.5 cm from the bottom of a medicine vial.
 Line inside of vial with an aluminum foil strip.
 Cut a disk from binder's board with diameter equal to outside diameter of vial and chuck in electric drill.
 Use sanding block to smooth rough edges until disk fits inside vial with only slight resistance.
 Drill a 1/4 inch center hole through disk and bottom of vial.

 Assemble rotor bearings by inserting a screw insulator through hole in bottom of vial.
 Insert insulator (with stage attached) through hole in disk to secure stage to opposite end of vial.

 Step 5: Assemble Stator & Ion Sprayers

 It's a good idea to paint housing now; otherwise, you will need to dissemble everything to avoid getting paint on the hardware...been there, done that... (:<(

 Construction Tip: Before spray painting, rub a thin layer of white glue into cardboard surfaces with your finger.
 Sand with fine paper when dry, then wipe surfaces with lint-free cloth for a smooth surface.